 - Muzzle brake included

 DPMS has been around long enough to establish a name for itself as an outstanding option if you’re looking for great value for money AR-15s and components.
 The Oracle A3 is a great example of this.
 It gives you everything you need in a serious, combat-ready AR without any of the fancy show-off frills that you don’t really need.
 This rifle comes without any sighting system.
 Instead, it has a top rail and a length of rail above the gas block for you to pick what kind of sights or optic you want to put on it.

 It’s a very classic looking AR, with a round polymer drop-in handguard in the classic style.
-The stock is alo a pretty standard adjustable option from Pardus.
-The barrel is 16 inches with a nice little bird cage flash hider sitting on the end.
-It is a chrome moly barrel with a 1:9 twist rate, great for civilian bullets.
+The stock is also a pretty standard adjustable option from Pardus.
+The barrel is 16 inches with a nice little birdcage flash hider sitting on the end.
+It is a chrome-moly barrel with a 1:9 twist rate, great for civilian bullets.
 Everything about this rifle is pretty mil-spec.
 It comes with a 30-round mag and weighs in at a nice light 6.4 pounds.
-Like all DPMS products this rifle is made in the USA.
+Like all DPMS products, this rifle is made in the USA.
 If you’re looking for a nice little truck gun or a gift for a new shooter, you can’t go wrong here.
 Despite the low price, everything about this rifle is up to standard and is built to last.

 - Only 6.4 pounds